Corporate Governance Guidelines

 The Chairperson of the Board will establish the agenda for each Board meeting.
 Each Board member is free to suggest the inclusion of items on the agenda.
 Each Board member is free to raise at any Board meeting subjects that are not on the agenda for that meeting.
 The Board will review the Company’s long-term strategic plans and the principal issues that the Company will face in the future during at least one Board meeting each year.
 All meetings of the Board shall be held pursuant to the By-laws of the Company with regard to notice and waiver thereof, and written minutes of each meeting, in the form approved by the Board, shall be duly filed in the Company records.

 The non-management Directors will meet in regularly scheduled executive sessions without the Company’s management, and in the event that the non-management Directors include Directors who are not independent under the rules of the NYSE and applicable law (as determined by the Board), then an executive session including only the independent Directors will be held at least once a year.
-The Chairperson of the Nominating and Corporate Governance Committee shall preside at these meetings.
-The Company will also disclose in the proxy statement a method for interested parties to contact the presiding Director, or the non-management or independent Directors as a group, directly.
+The Lead Director shall preside at these meetings.
+The Company will also disclose in the proxy statement a method for interested parties to contact the Lead Director, or the non-management or independent Directors as a group, directly.

 The Board believes that management speaks for the Company.
 Individual Board members may, from time to time, meet or otherwise communicate with various constituencies that are involved with the Company.
 It is expected, however, that Board members would do this with the knowledge of management and, absent unusual circumstances or as contemplated by the committee charters, only at the request of management.
 Generally, Directors should refer investors, market professionals and the media to the CEO or another individual designated by the Company.